talorlik/ldap-2fa-on-k8s/application/modules/ses/README.md

 | email_identity_arn | SES identity ARN |
 | verification_status | Verification instructions |

+## IRSA Configuration

+The IAM role is configured for IAM Roles for Service Accounts (IRSA).
+To use it:

+1. The module creates an IAM role with SES send permissions
+2. Add the annotation to your Kubernetes service account:

+    ```yaml
+    apiVersion: v1
+    kind: ServiceAccount
+    metadata:
+      name: ldap-2fa-backend
+      namespace: ldap-2fa
+      annotations:
+        eks.amazonaws.com/role-arn: <iam_role_arn from outputs>
+    ```

+3. The backend application will automatically assume this role when making AWS SDK calls to SES

+## Email Types

+The SES module supports sending various email types for the 2FA application:

+- **Verification Emails**: Token-based verification links for email verification
+  - Contains UUID token in verification link
+  - 24-hour token expiry (configurable)
+  - Sent when user registers or requests resend

+- **Welcome Emails**: Sent when admin approves user activation
+  - Confirms user account is active
+  - Provides login instructions

+- **Admin Notification Emails**: Sent to all admins when new user signs up
+  - Notifies admins of pending user approval
+  - Includes user details for review

+For detailed email templates and sending logic, see the application backend code in `application/backend/src/app/email/client.py`.

 ## Important Notes

 1. **SES Sandbox**: New SES accounts are in sandbox mode and can only send to verified addresses.
 Request production access for unrestricted sending.

 2. **Email Verification**: If using individual email verification, check the inbox for the verification link from AWS.

 3. **Domain Verification**: If using domain verification without Route53 integration, manually add the DNS records shown in the AWS console.

 4. **Service Account**: The Kubernetes service account must have the annotation `eks.amazonaws.com/role-arn` set to the IAM role ARN for IRSA to work.

+5. **VPC Endpoints**: For SMS 2FA, ensure SNS VPC endpoint is enabled in backend_infra.
+SES does not require a VPC endpoint (uses internet gateway or NAT gateway).

+6. **Sending Limits**: SES has sending limits based on account reputation.
+Monitor sending quotas and request limit increases if needed.